Key Points:

 Carrier training

-Carrier training can teach cats that the carrier is a safe place to be, thus, making traveling with your cat easier.
+Carrier training can teach cats that the carrier is a safe place to be.
+This makes traveling with your cat easier.

 First, leave the carrier door open and put a favorite toy or a treat inside it.
 When your cat enters the crate, give them some positive reinforcement like a pet or a chin-scratch.
 Once your cat is comfortable, try closing the door.
 Start with just a few seconds and slowly build up as your cat gets more comfortable with the door being closed.